 - B.Sc.
 Civil Engineering, Iran University of Science and Technology, 2011

-The primary focus of my research is on sustainability in built environment and Industrialized Construction.
+The primary focus of my research is on sustainability in the built environment and Industrialized Construction.

-Sustainability in built environment: Focuses on reducing the high level of CO2-eq emission in the built environment.
-My goal is to use human-centered technologies and data driven approaches for creating smart and sustainable buildings, communities, and cities.
+Sustainability in the built environment: Focuses on reducing the high level of CO2-eq emission in the built environment.
+My goal is to use human-centered technologies and data-driven approaches for creating smart and sustainable buildings, communities, and cities.
 Much of my current work relates to monitoring human-building interactions and implementing data-driven and computational methods to improve sustainability performance, energy efficiency, and comfort in buildings.